mailerdemon/mailerdemon.github.io/_posts/2019-09-25-bastion-writeup.md

 {% endhighlight %}

-VHD files?
+Virtual hard disks?
 Definitely something to look at.
 But `5418299392` blocks?
-That's over _two terabytes_.
+That's over two terabytes.
 We need a way to enumerate the VHDs without downloading them entirely.

 # Mounting shares and VHD files

 If we mount the share, we can view it as if it were part of our own file system.

 {% highlight plaintext %}
-root@kali:~/HTB/Bastion# mount -t cifs -o username=anonymous //10.10.10.134/Backups Backups
+root@kali:~# mount -t cifs -o username=anonymous //10.10.10.134/Backups Backups
 Password for anonymous@//10.10.10.134/Backups:
 {% endhighlight %}

 ![](/images/bastion/image2.png)

-Those juicy VHD files, though, aren't readable this way.
+Those juicy VHDs, though, aren't readable this way.
 To browse through them, we have to mount those as well.
 For VHD files, we have to first install `guestmount`.

 {% highlight plaintext %}
-root@kali:~/HTB/Bastion# apt-get install libguestfs-tools
+root@kali:~# apt-get install libguestfs-tools
 {% endhighlight %}

 Then we create a new directory as the mountpoint.

 {% highlight plaintext %}
-root@kali:~/HTB/Bastion# mkdir vhd1
+root@kali:~# mkdir vhd1
 {% endhighlight %}

 And we mount the VHD file.

 {% highlight plaintext %}
-root@kali:~/HTB/Bastion# guestmount --add "/root/HTB/Bastion/Backups/WindowsImageBackup/L4mpje-PC/Backup 2019-02-22 124351/9b9cfbc4-369e-11e9-a17c-806e6f6e6963.vhd" --inspector --ro /root/HTB/Bastion/vhd1 -v
+root@kali:~# guestmount --add "/root/Backups/WindowsImageBackup/L4mpje-PC/Backup 2019-02-22 124351/9b9cfbc4-369e-11e9-a17c-806e6f6e6963.vhd" --inspector --ro /root/vhd1 -v
 {% endhighlight %}

 Now we can browse through the file system as if it were part of our own.

 ![](/images/bastion/image3.png)

-_Note: One of the VHD files wouldn't mount properly.
+_Note: One of the VHDs wouldn't mount properly.
 Turns out it isn't necessary to mount anyway._

 Now with read access to the VHD, my first instinct is to go for the __flags__, but there's nothing at `C:\Users\L4mpje\Desktop` or `C:\Users\Administrator\Desktop`.
 So we clearly don't have the right access just yet.

-Next thing to do would be to search for __user credentials__ (remember the open SSH port?).
-After we've checked for credentials lying around in obvious places, it makes sense to try accessing the SAM and SECURITY files.
+Next thing to do would be to search for __user credentials__.
+After checking for credentials lying around in obvious places, I go for the SAM and SECURITY files.

 # SAM and SECURITY

 Depending on your version of Windows, these can be in a few different locations.
 Here, they're in `C:\Windows\System32\config`.

 {% highlight plaintext %}
-root@kali:~/HTB/Bastion/vhd1/Windows/System32/config# dir
+root@kali:~/vhd1/Windows/System32/config# dir
 < . . . snip . . . >
 SAM
 SAM.LOG